TheRealToshiRaw/10thAE-Re3_Lips106-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the original taste of LIPS106 by DJ Andee:
+# Now let's feel the original taste of LIPS106 hosted by DJ Andee:

 Radios on gta3 has changed through different iterations of the game,
 here is the complete LIPS106 iconic tracklist;